Woke Royals' U.S. Election Interference ‘Violation’ of Megxit Deal: Claim

 According to the Times newspaper, courtiers have been canvassing how the royal household could separate itself further from the pair.

 The distance is required after the couple called on voters in America to “reject hate speech, misinformation and online negativity” in “the most important election of our lifetime” — comments widely interpreted as a swipe at President Donald Trump, as Breitbart News reported.
+Watch below:

 The two spoke during an ABC broadcast special unveiling of the 2020 TIME 100, TIME’s list of the world’s 100 most influential people on Tuesday — National Voter Registration Day.